 Deathstroke clicked his tongue.
 "You have a lot to learn Richard..."

-4:00 A.M. and Bruce was still sitting at the computer, reviewing files and responding to emails.
-He was ineffably past "far behind" in his work with Wayne Industries, but aside all the future meetings and overdue reports, it was nice to be back.
+3:00 A.M. and Bruce was still sitting at the computer, reviewing case studies and responding to emails.
+He was ineffably past "far behind" in his work with Wayne Industries, but aside from catching up on all the meeting minutes and overdue reports, it was nice to be back.

 "Master Bruce, I do wish you would take a small moment to recognize the mint condition of the Batcave.
 While you were gone, I spent a good deal of time waxing the—"

-Bruce sighed, knowing the butler had been expecting something when he entered the cave.
+Bruce sighed, knowing the butler had been expecting something when he entered the Cave.
 "Alfred, thank you.
-It looks absolutely wonderful, and...I missed you."
+It looks wonderful, and...I missed you."

-The old man smiled.
+The old man smiled warmly.
 "As I did you, Master Bruce."

-The video changed to a dark setting, featuring a lone metal table and a windowless room.
+The feed changed to a dark setting, featuring a lone metal table and a windowless room.
 Joker's repulsive face came into view, smiling excitedly into the lens of the camera.